-Scramble boost is a feature that allows you to increase or decrease boost pressure for a certain amount of time by pressing the "scramble" button on the D-Force's screen, or clicking a remote-mounted button or switch (not included, see page 4 for details on wiring a remote button/switch).
+Scramble boost is a feature that allows you to increase (or decrease) boost pressure for a certain amount of time by clicking a remote-mounted button or switch (see page 3 for details on how to wire up a remote button/switch), or the "scramble" button on the G-Force's screen.
 This feature may be useful in the following example situations:

 - In a drag-race, the controller could be set up with a lower boost pressure in order to maintain traction off the line.
-Scramble could then be activated to a higher boost pressure when enough traction is available. - Scramble could be used as a "push-to-pass" setup, where a little extra boost pressure could help during overtaking, but is not desired at all times for the longevity of the engine. - In a high-powered car it might be desirable to run lower boost for better drivability, civilised behaviour on the street, or better fuel economy, then use scramble when full power is needed. - Use scramble to LOWER boost pressure to safeguard the engine, such as when a water spray or water/meth injection bottle is empty, or when transmission/engine oil temps go too high this could even be set up to be automatic if connected to an existing sensor or warning output.
+Scramble could then be activated to a higher boost pressure when enough traction is available. - In circuit racing, scramble could be used as a "push-to-pass" setup, where a little extra boost pressure could help during overtaking, but is not desired throughout the entire race for the longevity of the engine. - In a high-powered car it might be desirable to run lower boost for better drivability, civilised behaviour on the street, or better fuel economy, then use scramble when full power is needed. - Use scramble to LOWER boost pressure to safe-guard the engine, such as when a water spray or water injection bottle is empty, or the ambient temperature is very high this could even be set up to be automatic if connected to a sensor or warning output.

-The D-Force uses a unique scramble approach where it jumps to a dedicated boost preset (SCr) when activated, instead of simply adding extra boost to an existing preset.
+The G-Force II uses a unique scramble approach where it jumps to a dedicated boost preset when activated, instead of simply adding extra boost.
 This method offers much more flexibility in how it can be used because you can tailor the duty cycle, gain, and closed-loop correction specifically to suit the purpose that you intend to use the scramble feature for.
 In this way, you can raise OR lower boost pressure, as well as change the spool-up rate and closed-loop correction, which cannot be done with traditional scramble methods.